bergesinstitute/graf-method/book-3-unit-4.md

 Cuando ponemos estos sufijos al final de una palabra, ésta se modifica.
 No hay una regla sobre cuándo usar -ito o cuando usar -cito, simplemente a veces funciona uno mejor que otro.
-Podemos usarlos con sustantivos (nouns), adjetivos o adverbios.
+Podemos usarlos con sustantivos, adjetivos o adverbios.

+> In English: When we put these suffixes at the end of a word, the word is modified.
+There is no rule about when to use -ito or when to use -cito, sometimes one just works better than the other.
+We can use them with nouns, adjectives or adverbs.

-Cuando la palabra es un sustantivo, el sufijo tiene valor diminutivo:
+Cuando la palabra es un sustantivo, el sufijo tiene valor diminutivo.
+When the word is a noun, the suffix has diminutive value.

 Casa - house

 Casita - little house

-Cuando la palabra es un adjetivo o un adverbio, el significado es más “suave” (soft):
+Cuando la palabra es un adjetivo o un adverbio, el significado es más “suave”.
+When the word is an adjective or an adverb, the meaning is "softer".

 Gordo - fat (sounds stronger)